 - Double-click to launch the WinDbg executable.
-From “File-> Open Executable” menu, you can view any executable file on your PC.
+From the “File -> Open Executable” menu, you can view any executable file on your PC.

-- Locate the “Notepad.exe” file on your system which is usually based in System32 folder.
+- Locate the “Notepad.exe” file on your system; it is usually based in the System32 folder.
 Open this executable using WinDbg.

-.sympath srv*in the WinDbg command line located at the bottom.
+.sympath srv*in the WinDbg command line at the bottom.

-- The output will be shown within the Notepad window.
-Here we see a symbol search path which tells WinDbg where to look for symbol (PDB) files.
+- The output will be shown in the Notepad window.
+Below is a symbol search path that tells WinDbg where to look for symbol (PDB) files.

 Symbol search path is: srv* Expanded Symbol search path is: cache*;SRV

 Tip: learn how to add “Open with Notepad” to the context menu in Windows.

 Option 1: Create a User Mode Dump File